rehierl/node-tree-outliner/about-h1-h6.md

 element itself.
 Likewise, if element `X` introduces section `Y` as an inner section, then element `X` is said to be the section's parent container element.

-The parent container of a section introduced by heading element is the parent element of that heading.
+The parent container of a section introduced by a heading element is the parent element of that heading.
 Likewise, if element `X` introduces section `Y` as a subsequent section (i.e. not inside of it), then element's parent container is said to be the section's parent container element.